TheNewPlan/Aesthetic-ID/1-15/README.md

 # What is the future for Aesthetic-ID?
 Make the form box and button functional.

 Create a fix for the changing subscription access from Microsoft Services (it changes every 24hrs).

 Create a better display for output, a new .html page, rather than Javascript alerts.

 Improve the HTML/CSS code to reduce redundacy as well as make more stylish.

 Deploy the website on the web.

 Create an organized file hierachy.

-Add more a e s t h e t i c
+Add more a e s t h e t i c.